Dhandayuthapani

 Dhandayuthapani is a 2007 Indian Tamil language action film directed by Saravana Sakthi.
 The film stars newcomers S. Suresh Raja and Shivani Sri, with Manoj K. Jayan, Bobby, Soori, Kadhal Sukumar, Ranjitha, Viji Ketti, Balu Anand, and Mahanadhi Shankar playing supporting roles.
-The film, produced by C. N. Rajadurai, released on 27 April 2007.
+The film was produced by C. N. Rajadurai and released on 27 April 2007.

 Plot

 Dhandayuthapani (S. Suresh Raja) is a carefree and jobless graduate who lives with his widowed mother and siblings in Madurai.
-One day, he falls in love at first sight with the college student Thenmozhi (Shivani Sri) in a temple.
-Dhandayuthapani then bumps into Thenmozhi in different situations, and they slowly fall in love with each other, but the lovers do not exchange a single word in all their interactions.
-Meanwhile, Thamizharasu (Manoj K. Jayan) and Yaanai Kumar (Bobby), two rival gangsters, are fighting over the lands belonging to the government.
-Later, Yaanai Kumar's henchmen plan to murder Thamizharasu. but before, they spy, Thenmozhi taking a bath in her house.
-Dhandayuthapani, who notices it, starts to chase them and beats them up in front of Thamizharasu.
+One day, he falls in love with a college student Thenmozhi (Shivani Sri), whom he sees in a temple.
+Dhandayuthapani then bumps into Thenmozhi in various situations, and they slowly fall in love, but the lovers do not exchange a single word throughout their interactions.
+Meanwhile, Thamizharasu (Manoj K. Jayan) and Yaanai Kumar (Bobby), two rival gangsters, are fighting over some government-owned land.
+Later, Yaanai Kumar's henchmen plan to murder Thamizharasu. but they spy Thenmozhi taking a bath in her house.
+Dhandayuthapani, who notices this, chases them and beats them up in front of Thamizharasu.

-Impressed by Dhandayuthapani's braveness, Thamizharasu offers him to join his gang, but Dhandayuthapani refuses.
-The cunning Thamizharasu then sends his henchmen, and they brutally attack Dhandayuthapani and lie to him that they are Yaanai Kumar's henchman.
+Impressed by Dhandayuthapani's bravery, Thamizharasu offers him a place in his gang, but he refuses.
+The cunning Thamizharasu then sends his henchmen, who brutally attack Dhandayuthapani and lie to him, claiming they are Yaanai Kumar's henchmen.
 Left half-tonsured, naked, and wounded, Dhandayuthapani manages to survive the assault.
 His family and his friends, who fear for his life, advise him to leave the town.
 However, the incident leads to a drastic change in Dhandayuthapani's behaviour, and a vengeful Dhandayuthapani joins Thamizharasu's gang.
 Dhandayuthapani slowly becomes Thamizharasu's best henchman, and he shows his loyalty by killing Yaanai Kumar.
-Dhandayuthapani, who knew from the beginning that Thamizharasu was the culprit, kills him as well.
+However, Dhandayuthapani, who knew from the beginning that Thamizharasu was the culprit, kills him as well.
 The film ends with Thenmozhi marrying another man and a rowdy killing Dhandayuthapani.